 - Have you ever ghosted someone?
 Do you regret it?

-- What is your most controversial opinion about something everyone else seems to love?
+- What is your most controversial opinion about something everyone else loves?

 - Have you ever lied on your CV or in a job interview?